SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. note::

-   The rules for combining numeric named values are different to the rules for numeric literals.
+   The rules for combining numeric constants and variables are different from the rules for numeric literals.
    The literal value ``3`` can be added directly to the literal value ``0.14159``, because number literals do not have an explicit type in and of themselves.